Skip to main content

 In this article we'll take a React component that's not needed on every page and move it from the main bundle into a separate bundle that can be lazy loaded.

-· Updated on · 5 min read
+October 22, 2018 · Updated on · 6 min read

 It's easy to keep adding new packages and lose track of the size of your Webpack, Parcel, or Rollup bundle.
 But large JavaScript files slow down your page not just because they take longer to download, but also because more time is spent parsing, compiling, and executing JavaScript code.

 This article outlines some tips and strategies to avoid these performance problems by reducing the size of your JavaScript bundles.
-Reducing your bundle size can help your website load slower and improve Core Web Vitals metrics like Interaction to Next Paint.
+Reducing your bundle size can help your website load faster and improve Core Web Vitals metrics like Interaction to Next Paint.